JieYing-99/Resume-Extraction/README.md

   <h3 align="center">Resume Extraction Mobile App</h3>

   <p align="center">
     This mobile application provides employers a solution to extract their newly-hired employees’ information from their resumes, save the information into a database and perform face verification.
+  <br> <i>Note: This project is still in progress.</i><br>
   </p>
 </p>